SEI-R-6-21/u1_project_prompt/README.md

 - Use a public API with your game
 - Add a dark mode feature
 - Use object oriented programming to create reusable elements

+## A Note on Plagiarism

+- Plagiarism is a serious offense and grounds for immediate withdrawal.
+- You are encouraged to ask others, including students, instructors, and Stack Overflow for help.
+However, it is <b><i>not acceptable to copy</i></b> another persons code and submit it as your own.
+More importantly, it is detrimental to your learning and growth.
+- Small snippets of code that solve small problems taken from Stack Overflow are generally an exception to this rule.
+If you aren't sure, it is your responsibility to <b><i>ask your instructor</i></b>.
+To be on the safe side, we ask that you credit the person/resource you got the code from in a comment, and let an instructor take a look at it.